billforsternz/tarrasch-chess-gui/README.md

 4) I have prepared a .zip (well actually a .7z for extra space savings) that you can download from my website.
 Just download, unzip into the right place with 7zip and you are ready to go.
 Download instructions a bit further down.

+Note that if you get nothing but compile errors like this;

+Cannot open include file: 'wx/wx.h': No such file or directory

+That is a strong indication that you either ommitted step 4) or didn't unzip into the right place in the directory hierarchy.
+It is really important to have a directory wxWidgets-3.1.0 in your working directory and to have valid lib and include directories within that.

 Building Tarrasch on Linux and Mac
 ==================================